-- The list of reallocations to occur based upon project performance/compliance will be determined through the renewal project scoring process. - The Funding Oversight Subcommittee will review renewal projects with the lowest scores and recommend projects for reallocation to the Non-Conflicted Members of the Coordinating Council. - The Non-Conflicted Members of the ODFC Coordinating Council will review and approve/adopt the projects to be reallocated through project performance and compliance as they deem appropriate. - Upon approval and adoption of the list of projects subject to reallocation due to poor project performance/compliance, the affected grantees will be notified by phone of the reallocation decision by a representative of ODFC.
-Grantees will also be notified of the reallocation decision in writing via email. - Grantees subject to reallocation will have five (5) days to submit an appeal.
-The Reallocation Appeals Policy and Process described further on in this section provides more detail. - A final list of all project reallocations to take place through the FY 2017 CoC NOFA will be posted on the ODFC website and distributed to all CoC grantees.
+- The list of reallocations to occur based upon project performance/compliance will be determined through the renewal project scoring process. - The Funding Oversight Subcommittee will review renewal projects with the lowest scores and recommend projects for reallocation to the Non-Conflicted Members of the Coordinating Council. - The Non-Conflicted Members of the ODFC Coordinating Council will review and approve/adopt the projects to be reallocated due to poor project performance and compliance as they deem appropriate. - Upon approval and adoption of the list of projects subject to reallocation due to poor project performance/compliance, the affected grantees will be notified by phone of the reallocation decision by a representative of ODFC.
+Grantees will also be notified of the reallocation decision in writing via email. - Grantees subject to reallocation will have three (3) to five (5) business days to submit an appeal.
+The Reallocation Appeals Policy and Process described further on in this section provides more detail.

+A final list of all project reallocations to take place through the FY 2019 CoC NOFA will be posted on the ODFC website and distributed to all CoC grantees.